Loading slang details...

 India slang

-Scrap; junk; but sometimes used sarcastically for a small amount of money.
+Scrap or junk; also used sarcastically for something worthless or a paltry amount of money

 Safe to use?